gracious-tech/copy.church/src/biblical/index.md

 <BibleQuote passage='1 Corinthians 9:18' :options='passage_1cor9_18'></BibleQuote>

 All the examples Paul gives of the right to finance in 1 Corinthians 9 are examples of _support_, not the sale of ministry.
-The pattern then throughout scripture is that ministry is to be supported financially through donations and other means, but not sold.
+The pattern then throughout Scripture is that ministry is to be supported financially through donations and other means, but not sold.

 ## From secular law to Christian accountability